We Analyzed the Future Direction of Seres Therapeutics Inc. (MCRB), Here is What We Found

 Sponsored

+The average price from analysts is $13.14, which is $6.54 above the current price.
 MCRB currently public float of 68.77M and currently shorts hold a 4.72% ratio of that float.
-Today, the average trading volume of MCRB was 1.17M shares.
+Today, the average trading volume of MCRB was 1.15M shares.

 MCRB’s Market Performance